babywhale321/rsync-backup-script/README.md

 3, Saves rsync command under rsync-backup.sh to be used later.

-4, Prompt if user wants to start the rsync comman right away.
+4, Prompt if user wants to start the rsync command right away.

 # Tutorial